23 November 2023

 Then, we found our way up onto Brooklyn Bridge and walked back to Manhattan admiring the perfect views of the skyline and the Statue of Liberty.
 We continued our ramble through Washington Square Park, Greenwich Village and Chelsea, before lunch, last shopping and then (sob) a date with our car to the airport.

 I like to use this blog as a place to record places where I've enjoyed eating and drinking on my travels, so I'm also highlighting: The Campbell Apartment (superb cocktails in an elegant bar in Grand Central); pasta molto buona (and an ovine tiramisu) at La Pecora Bianca in NoMad; more delicious Italian fare at Bocca di Bacco in Hell's Kitchen; and top burgers (from Bash Burger) and pizza (from Roberta's) at Urbanspace Vanderbilt.
-And there's a whole other post rounding up my latest NYC speciality coffee discoveries.
+And there's a whole other post rounding up my latest NYC specialty coffee discoveries.